Machine Excavation

 Method 2: Japanese Knotweed Dig and Cap

-Any removed Japanese knotweed and contaminated soil can also be buried on site inside a heat-sealed plastic membrane.
-This is ideal where no construction work has begun, and the site can be fully excavated to dig a hole deep enough to contain the Japanese knotweed.
+The on-site dig and burial method involves removing Japanese knotweed and contaminated soil, which can then be buried in a heat-sealed plastic membrane.
+This approach is most effective when no construction work has commenced, allowing for a thorough excavation to create a deep enough hole to contain the invasive plant securely.

 Method 4: Japanese Knotweed Dig and Sift Through